 Using percentile charts for analyzing numeric data distributions

-Keshif features a unique percentile chart option, as a rich exploratory refinement of box-whisker plots.
-The percentile charts present information in a compact chart area, and can effectively visualize numeric data trends across multiple data groups.
+Keshif features a unique percentile chart type as a rich exploratory refinement of box-and-whisker plots.

 Using a percentile chart for group comparison